milvus-io/milvus-docs/site/en/userGuide/bulk_load.md

 ### Check task state

-Since the `utility.do_bulk_insert()` method is asynchronous, you need to check if bulk insertion of entities in a file is completed.
+Since the `utility.do_bulk_insert()` method is asynchronous, you need to check if a file import task is completed.

 ```
 task = utility.get_bulk_insert_state(task_id=task_id)